MLB Rumors: Bryce Harper’s Favorite City Isn’t A Team Still In The Running, But Here Is Where He’ll Go

-Bryce Harper’s status is still up in the air as of Saturday night and no-one knows with 100 percent certainty where he may land.
+Bryce Harper’s status is still up in the air as of Saturday night and no one knows with 100 percent certainty where he may land.
 A couple of teams have already dropped out of the running for the All-Star, but the Philadelphia Phillies, San Francisco Giants, and San Diego Padres are the remaining teams on the prowl.
 Even though one of those three teams will likely sign him, Harper’s favorite city isn’t even one of them.

 The Padres signed Manny Machado to a monster deal and there had been talks of them landing Harper as well.
-If they were able to swing that signing, it would likely be the start of a “Super Team” of NBA proportions as Inquisitr recently reported.
+If they were able to swing that signing, it would likely be the start of a “Super Team” of NBA proportions as The Inquisitr recently reported.

 While Harper has bounced around in the rumors from one team to another, the Philadelphia Phillies appear to have been the most consistent.
 They have stayed in the chase for a long time and appear to be the team that has the highest probability of signing him, but are they Harper’s top choice?